bespoken/bespoken-docs/dashboard/test-page.md

 ![Advanced settings](../assets/images/dashboard/test-page-monitoring.gif)

-You can enable Monitoring for your test suite by clicking on the monitoring toggle.
+You can enable Monitoring for your test suite by clicking on the Enable Monitoring toggle on the configuration panel.
 You can read more about how monitoring can help you ensure that your system remains stable by clicking [here](/monitoring/).

-### Downloading a Test Package

-Your test suite is also exportable as a zip test package by clicking on the Download link.
-This package will contain your test suite YAML file as well as its configuration in a JSON file.
-Tests can then be executed locally or from a CI/CD package by using our CLI.
-More info about the Bespoken CLI can be found [here](/monitoring/).

 ### Advanced Settings

 ![Advanced settings](../assets/images/dashboard/test-page-advanced.gif)

-The "Advanced settings" tab, which you can access by clicking on the gear icon, contains parameters that can further modify the behavior or evaluation of a test run.
+The "Advanced settings" window, which you can access by clicking on "Show advanced settings" link on the Test Suite Settings panel, contains parameters that can further modify the behavior or evaluation of a test run.
 Common parameters are:

 | Property | Description | Default Value |
 |---|---|---|